Google

 Sunday, January 27, 2008

-Sweater Set Pattern
+Crocheted Newborn Sweater Set Free Pattern

 Although this pattern is for the sweater set in the middle, it can easily be adapted for either of the two side sets.
 For the white and green set simply substitute plain dc for shell rows.
 For the pink one on the right don't change colors.
 I used an H hook and sport weight yarn and get 4 dc = 1 inch.
 These sets are newborn size.